vaginessa/python-windows-exe-builder/README.md

 A script that automatically generates packaged executables from Python scripts (using PyInstaller).

+# Preparation

+* Ensure you have Python

+* Install pip

+* Install pyinstaller using pip (for eg. `sudo pip install --global pyinstaller` for *nix systems.

 # 32-bit executables on 64-bit

 Apparently, Python (and PyInstaller) can only generate binaries of the architecture of Python on your machine.